 Dealers warn of hit to Asia from short margin transfer times

-Japanese firms and Isda call for T+3 for cross-border uncleared swap trades
+Japanese firms and Isda call for three days to be allowed for margin transfer in cross-border uncleared swap trades

 Two groups representing major banks have warned of a disproportionate burden on counterparties in Asia-Pacific as a result of incoming US and European collateral rules for uncleared swaps, and called for three business days to be allowed for the transfer of initial and variation margin in cross-border trades rather than only one.